Noise-induced shallow circuits and absence of barren plateaus: Introduction

 In this work, we make significant strides in presenting a comprehensive understanding of the impact of possibly non-unital noise on typical quantum circuits.
 Our assumptions about the noise are minimal, in particular we consider it to be \emph{local} and \emph{incoherent}, i.e., the noise present in the device has a tensor product structure and it is not given by a unitary channel.
 Our main results can be succinctly stated as follows:

-\begin{itemize} \item \textbf{Effective depth:} We show that deep random quantum circuits, under \emph{any} uncorrected, possibly non-unital noise, effectively get `truncated' in the following sense: the influence of gates on Pauli expectation values decreases exponentially in their distance from the last layer, i.e., only the last layers contribute significantly to the expectation value. \item \textbf{Lack of barren plateaus:} Because the effective circuit is always `shallow', we get a provable lack of barren plateaus for cost functions made out of local observables---that is, the cost landscape is never flat, and the gradient of the cost function never vanishes---at any depth, under non-unital noise.
-This also implies that local expectation values of arbitrary deep random quantum circuits with non-unital noise are \emph{not too concentrated} towards a fixed value, in stark contrast to the unital noise scenario.
+\begin{itemize} \item \textbf{Effective depth:} We show that arbitrary deep random quantum circuits, under \emph{any} uncorrected, possibly non-unital noise, effectively get `truncated' in the following sense: the influence of gates on observable expectation values decreases exponentially in their distance from the last layer, i.e., only the last layers can contribute significantly to the expectation value.
+This also implies that, for typical (random) circuits, the complexity under non-unital and unital noise becomes essentially the same, within the well-defined context of estimating expectation values.
+Indeed, it is well known that under certain types of unital noise, like depolarizing, meaningful quantum computation must be confined to \emph{logarithmic} depth~\cite{aharonov1996limitations}, and what we prove is that the same limitation arises for \emph{typical} circuits with \emph{arbitrary} local noise—even non-unital: the initial portion of the circuit beyond the last $\log n$ layers can be discarded without affecting the predicted expectation values.

+\item \textbf{Lack of barren plateaus:} Under non-unital noise, we get a provable lack of barren plateaus for cost functions made out of local observables---that is, the cost landscape is never flat, and the gradient of the cost function never vanishes---at any depth.
+This also implies that local expectation values of arbitrary deep random quantum circuits with non-unital noise are \emph{not too concentrated} towards a fixed value, in stark contrast to the unital noise scenario~\cite{nibp}.
 This phenomenon, however, is not good news for variational quantum algorithms~\cite{Variational}, as we show that such circuits behave like shallow circuits, which have limited computational power.

-\item \textbf{Classical simulation:} Furthermore, by exploiting the effective shallowness of the circuits, we show how to classically simulate, on average over the class of noisy quantum circuits, expectation values of any local observable, up to $\varepsilon$ additive precision, at $\emph{any}$ depth, within runtime $\mathrm{exp} (O (\mathrm{log}^\mathrm{D} (\varepsilon^{-2} ) ))$,where $\mathrm{D}$ is the spatial dimension of the system.
-So, for constant precision, the algorithm is efficient for $\emph{any}$ constant spatial dimension, and for inverse polynomial precision, the algorithm is efficient for one-dimensional architectures. \end{itemize}
+\item \textbf{Classical simulation:} Furthermore, by exploiting the effective shallowness of the circuits, we show how to \emph{efficiently} classically simulate, on average over the class of noisy quantum circuits, expectation values of any local observable, up to constant additive precision, at $\emph{any}$ depth and in any circuit architecture. \end{itemize}